Flowable Work Quick Installation Instructions

 These instructions are for Flowable Core Infrastructure, which includes Flowable Design, Flowable Forms, and Flowable Control.
 The following steps are to install and configure the Flowable Design and Flowable Control applications.
 The Flowable Core engines are part of your own application and need no license file.

-Make sure that you have a valid license file named
+Flowable requires that you have a valid license for the Product.

 .flowable folder of your home directory.